 Whilst the level of remuneration is appropriate to attract, retain and motivate the Directors to run the Company successfully, the Company is also mindful of paying more than is necessary for this purpose.
-In setting remuneration packages, the Company takes into account with caution the pay and employment conditions within the industry and amongst comparable companies, so as to avoid the risk of an upward ratchet of remuneration levels with no corresponding improvements in performance.
+In setting remuneration packages, the Company takes into account with caution the pay and employment conditions within the industry and among comparable companies, so as to avoid the risk of an upward ratchet of remuneration levels with no corresponding improvements in performance.

-According to the respective service agreements of the Executive Directors, Mr Ong Chor Wei @ Alan Ong, the Company's Chief Executive Officer and Mr Kwok Chin Phang, the Company's Chief Operating Officer, were paid a fixed salary and an annual incentive bonus for an initial period of three (3) years starting from 18 June 2010, and the agreements were renewed for another three (3) years in June 2013 and June 2016.
+According to the respective service agreements of Mr Ong Chor Wei @ Alan Ong, the Company's CEO and Mr Kwok Chin Phang, the Company's Chief Operating Officer, were paid a fixed salary and an annual incentive bonus for an initial period of three (3) years starting from 18 June 2010, and the agreements were renewed for another three (3) years in June 2013 and June 2016.
 The service agreements of the Executive Directors are not excessively long or with onerous removal clauses.
 The service agreements may be terminated by the Company or the Executive Directors by giving not less than six (6) months' written notice of such termination.
-The RC seeks to be fair and avoids rewarding poor performance.

 The key management personnel of the Group were paid a fixed salary and an annual incentive bonus.
 The employment contracts of the key management personnel are not excessively long or with onerous removal clauses.
-The employment contracts may be terminated by the Company or the key management personnel by giving not less than three (3) months' written notice of such termination.
+The employment contracts of the key management personnel may be terminated by the Company or the key management personnel by giving not less than one (1) months' written notice of such termination.

-Annual incentive bonus for the Executive Directors and key management personnel are reviewed and approved by the RC and are determined based on assessment of individual's commitment, contribution, relevant experience, year of service etc. among other factors.
+Annual incentive bonus of the Executive Directors and key management personnel are reviewed and approved by the RC and are determined based on assessment of individual's commitment, contribution, relevant experience, year of service etc. among other factors.